stuntrally/stuntrally3/docs/Features.md

   - loops (few types), jumps (with required speed, match by color) and on pipe changes
 - 🎗️ Racing line (Trail)
   - shows best way to drive, red colors for braking
-- 🌍 Minimap, can be zoomed and rotated, _Todo:_ terrain and border toggleable
+- 🌍 Minimap, can be zoomed and rotated, _Todo:_ terrain and border toggle
 - Driving aids
   - 🔝 arrow to next check point (HUD top)
   - next check point beam (on track)